mariaedk/tictactoe/README.md

 -   In order to execute:
   - Go to the directory on which you have downloaded the folder on.
 Extract it to a folder with the same name.
 ![](https://github.com/mariaedk/tictactoe/blob/main/images/example1.jpg)
   - In this example's case, it has been downloaded on "Downloads".
-Open your terminal, and go to the directory which contains the folder by typing:
+Open your terminal, and go to the directory which contains the folder by typing and pressing enter:

     `cd downloads`

-  - After that, we must open the folder "tictactoe-main":
+  - After that, we must open the folder "tictactoe-main", press enter:

     `cd tictactoe-main`

-  - Done that, type:
+  - Done that, type and press enter:

      `cd trabalho-final`

-  - Now we must make generate classes, we can make that by a simple command:
+  - Now we must generate classes, we can make that by a simple command, press enter:

       `javac JogoDaVelha.java`

-  - And then finally to play the game:
+  - And then finally to play the game, press enter:

       `java JogoDaVelha`